 - Goals of Firms – Profit is not always the only goal of the firm

-- Goal may be sales maximization or social welfare
+- The goal may be sales maximization or social welfare

 - In this case, the supply increases, and the supply curve shifts rightwards